wjianbo/my-ob-vault/Blog/en/one_note.md

 - Post a message automatically after a workout is done(GAB: Garmin Activity Broadcasting)
 - Generate a weekly/monthly/yearly report and share to Telegram/X...
 (Do and forget)
+- Shopping list app

 Mindsets
 ========
-1. One step at a time
-2. Repeat
+1. REPEAT
 > If you’re talking about something new or novel, you’ll have to repeat yourself for years before you’re heard.
 -- 37signals
+2. Take SMALL steps

 Someday/Maybe
 =============